RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 Two further things to note at this point:

-1. This is crucial: `<script type="module/embedded">` is unofficial and unrecognised by the browser.
-The element's contents will remain as `plaintext`.
-The element's contents will not be parsed by the browser and will not be executed.
+1. `<script type="module/embedded" id="example-id">` is unofficial and unrecognised by the browser.
+This is crucial because it means the element's contents will remain as unparsed `plaintext`.
+Since the element's contents are not parsed, they will not be executed, either.

-2. This setup **requires** that a `<script type="module/embedded">` element includes an `id` attribute.
+2. This setup **requires** that a `<script type="module/embedded" id="example-id">` element includes an `id` attribute.
 If it doesn't have one, it cannot be parsed by the `parseEmbeddedModule()` function.

 _______